unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

-Questions:
+# Questions:

+* Would a browser will be able to resolve a domain first and apply the protocol prefix then?
-How do DNS records for sub domains work if the parent domains show these records?
+* How do DNS records for sub domains work if the parent domains show these records?
+* Is Cloudflare DNS over HTTPs would a satisfyng solution to resolve domains instead of direct blockchain calls for all browsers?

 # Browser Resolution How-to